TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 The current version of TriplyETL is **2.0.10**

-You can use this changelog to perform a safe upgrade from an older version of TriplyETL to a newer one.
-See the documentation for [Upgrading TriplyETL repositories](/docs/triply-etl/cli#upgrade) for the advised approach, and how the changelog factors into that.
+You can use this changelog to perform a safe update from an older version of TriplyETL to a newer one.
+See the documentation for [Upgrading TriplyETL repositories](/docs/triply-etl/cli#update) for the advised approach, and how the changelog factors into that.

 # Changelog for TriplyETL 2.0.7 through 2.0.10